Maria-Liakata-NLP-Group/long/docs/contributing.md

 This means that any modules [listed here](https://hg.nginx.org/pkg-oss/file/tip) can be enabled by `ENABLED_MODULES` argument in the relevant service in the `docker-compose.yml` file.

-The file `nginx/docker/Dockerfile` is a direct copy from nginxinc github repo, and hence has been excepted from the pre-commit Dockerfile linting hook.
+The file `nginx/docker/Dockerfile` is a direct copy from the nginxinc github repo, and hence has been excepted from the pre-commit Dockerfile linting hook.

 ## Testing